Ojas-Arora/InsightSphere-RFM/README.md

 # RFM-Analysis-Dashboard
 ![image](https://github.com/Ojas-Arora/RFM-Analysis-Dashboard/assets/127867874/15806196-10ad-410a-9d17-48f389c4a420)
-Introduction
+I. Introduction

 The RFM Analysis Dashboard is a powerful tool designed to help businesses understand their customer base by segmenting customers based on three key metrics: Recency, Frequency, and Monetary value (RFM).
 By leveraging this analysis, businesses can gain insights into customer behavior, identify high-value customers, and tailor marketing strategies to enhance customer engagement and loyalty.

+II.
 What is RFM Analysis?

 RFM analysis is a marketing technique used to quantitatively rank and segment customers based on their transaction history.
 It is based on the following metrics: